flumeware/MVCAPIHelper/readme.md

 Licence
 -------

-VC API Helper is licenced under New BSD 3 clause
+MVC API Helper is licenced under New BSD 3 clause